openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 Approach
 """"""""

 The amount of land degradation for SDG Indicator 15.3.1 is measured using a combination of three sub-indicators.
-The results of the sub-indicators are put together using the one-out-all-out statistical principle to make a binary indicator that labels the land in question as either "degraded" or "not degraded."
+The results of the sub-indicators are put together using the *one-out-all-out* statistical principle to make a binary indicator that labels the land in question as either **degraded** or **not degraded**.

 -     The transition of land cover over time provides important insights into how land characteristics have changed.
 -     Trends in land productivity measure important changes in productivity over time, whether they are positive or negative, or stay the same.